jmgrd98/teste-lumi/README.md

 ### Configuração do Backend

-1. Navegue até a pasta do backend.
+1. Navegue até a pasta do backend (server).
 2. Instale as dependências:
    ```bash
    npm install